appyay-projects/jen-starter/README.md

 The item for display on the detail page can be accessed through the ```jen.item``` variable.

 ### List (master) templates
 The list template will be the ```index.html``` file in the root of the page folder.
-The items to needed to form the list can be accessed through the global ```db``` global variable.
+The items to needed to form the list can be accessed through the global ```jen.db``` global variable.
 For example, in your list template:

 ````
-{% for feature in db.features.items %}
+{% for feature in jen.db.features.items %}
   <h2>{{feature.fields.title}}</h2>
 {% endfor %}
 ````